Martinsburg, West Virginia: Television

+Martinsburg was the setting of the X-Files episode "Small Potatoes" (Season 4, episode 20).
+However, the filming did not take place in the vicinity.
+Martinsburg was also the setting for the reality television series Gypsy Sisters on TLC.

 Transportation

 Roads and highways

 Martinsburg is served by several significant highways.
 The most prominent of these is Interstate 81, which is the main north–south highway through the region.
 I-81 connects northward to Hagerstown and Harrisburg, and continues southward to Winchester and Roanoke.
 U.S. Route 11, the former primary regional north–south highway, now serves as a local service road to I-81, and travels through downtown Martinsburg.
 The main highway serving regional east–west travel is West Virginia Route 9.
 From Martinsburg eastwards, WV 9 follows an expressway, connecting the city to Charles Town and Leesburg.
 WV 9 follows US 11 through downtown Martinsburg.
 To the west, WV 9 continues to Berkeley Springs and Paw Paw.
 West Virginia Route 45 is the other state highway serving Martinsburg.
 WV 45 extends westward into rural areas of western Berkeley County, and continues eastward to Shepherdstown.